Geometric quantification for nonlinear deformation in knitted fabrics: Results

 \subsubsection{Responses from mixed-pattern fabrics}

 Besides considering the four representative knitted patterns (jersey, garter, rib, seed) separately, it is also natural to analyze fabrics composed of multiple patterns.
-Here we consider two mixed-pattern fabrics made of jersey and garter (Fig.~\ref{fig4}): Pattern~A, with the top half jersey and the bottom half garter, and Pattern~B, with the top and bottom quarters jersey and the middle half garter.
+Here we consider two mixed-pattern fabrics made of jersey and garter (Fig.~\ref{fig4}):

 \begin{itemize} \item Pattern A (Fig.~\ref{fig4}(a)): A mixed pattern with the top half being jersey and the bottom half being garter. \item Pattern B (Fig.~\ref{fig4}(b)): A mixed pattern with the top and bottom quarter being jersey and the middle half being garter. \end{itemize}